Cryogenic shock exfoliation for ultrahigh mobility rhombohedral graphite nanoelectronics

 \textbf{Identification of crystallographic axes.} Exfoliated graphene flakes carry a $30^\circ$ ambiguity in crystal orientation due to the bimodal distribution of armchair and zigzag facets\cite{feng_experimentally_2022}.
 We resolve this using the large-scale hexagonal facets of the cleaved bulk graphite crystal (Fig.~\ref{figS_crystal_orientation}a,b), which we identify as armchair edges\cite{kolumbus_crystallographic_2018}.
 Tracking this orientation through the exfoliation process, we assign straight flake edges either to the armchair (red hexagons) or zigzag (blue hexagons) direction, as shown in Fig.~\ref{figS_crystal_orientation}c-g.

 \textbf{Preparation of transfer membrane.} A micro-cavity in polydimethylsiloxane (PDMS) is prepared using a mold of negative $10\,\mu$m-thick SU8 photoresist.
 A $500\times250\,\mu$m rectangle is exposed, developed in SU8 developer for $1$--$2\,\mathrm{min}$, rinsed with isopropanol, and baked at $150\,^\circ$C for 5 min.
 The mold is filled with PDMS to $1$--$2\,\mathrm{mm}$ thickness, cured for 2--3 days, and cut into stamps placed with the micro-cavity facing up on a glass slide.
-Polycarbonate (PC) film (the thickness is confirmed by the absence of interference fringes) is stretched over the cavity with tape tension.
+Relatively thick Polycarbonate (PC) film (the thickness is confirmed by the absence of interference fringes) is stretched over the cavity, using tension.
 The polymer stack is pre-conditioned by laminating over commercial PDMS (Gel-Film from Gel-Pak) at room temperature to reduce adhesion to the silicon substrate.
 This step is essential and other PDMS materials might lead to subpar results.